 Can I waive the placement tests?

 If you have completed the ACT or SAT you may be able to waive placement testing and receive levels based on your score.
 If you have a degree, need placement levels based on courses taken (including AP or CLEP), or if you want to take a class whose prerequisite course you took at another college, then please visit with your advisor.

 Are there any study guides to help me prepare for these tests?

 The Official ACCUPLACER Study App has sample questions for the Reading Comprehension, Sentence Skills, and Math sections of the placement tests.
 It offers direct feedback and explanations of correct answers.
 This free app can be used on both computers and phones.
-Click here to access the ACCUPLACER Study App.
-Click here for the Accuplacer Sample Questions packet.
-This is a free PDF file and includes a brief description of each test along with sample questions.
+To download the ACCUPLACER Study App, visit Apple or Android stores.

 Where do I go to take the tests?

 Redlands offers placement testing at our Main Campus (El Reno).
 First, students must to go to Student Services and meet with an advisor about taking the placement tests.
 While at Student Services, students will be given a placement test voucher to take with them to the ACE Testing Center, located on the 2nd floor of the Library in LRC-22A.
 Also, all testers are required to show a valid state or federal issued photo ID.
 During the Fall and Spring semesters, placement tests are offered Monday-Friday from 10 a.m. to 4 p.m.
 During the Summer semester, placement tests are offered Monday-Thursday from 8 a.m. to 3 p.m.

 There are three assessment subjects (reading, writing, and math).
 You will only take the necessary placement exams.
 If you are taking all subjects in one sitting, you will take 3 or 4 tests.

 What do I need to bring with me?